hemachaitanya/Complete-Kubernetes/Notes.md

   * container engine
   * kube-proxy
 #### ectd
-* `This is memory of k8s cluster or k8s uses etc to store all the cluster data`
+* `This is memory of the k8s cluster or k8s uses etc to store all the cluster data`
 * etcd cluster can scale across multiple nodes unlike traditional databases
 * This is distribute key-value store